YashPat22/16824_VLR_ComicGen/README.md

 ## Methodology

+The dataset includes two art styles - the first style is action-based with lots of motion, and the second style is more cartoon-like.

 The pipeline involves a text-to-image-to-image structure, utilizing large language models, stable diffusion models, and fine-tuning techniques.
 The process includes story generation, prompt generation for diffusion models, stable diffusion with fine-tuning, and a control network for style transfer.

 For a detailed explanation of the methodology, refer to the Methodology section in the Report.